wiltomdus/navcanada-scraper/README.md

 # navcanada-scraper

 This project is a Python script that fetches upper winds data from the Nav Canada API, parses the data, and stores it in a MongoDB database.
-It runs on a cronjob every day at 20:30.
+It runs on a schedule every day at 20:30.

 ## Requirements